mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

       This method can raise :exc:`OSError`, such as :exc:`PermissionError`, but :exc:`FileNotFoundError` is caught and not raised.

-   .. method:: is_junction()

-      Return ``True`` if this entry is a junction (even if broken);
-      return ``False`` if the entry points to a regular directory, any kind of file, a symlink, or if it doesn't exist anymore.

-      The result is cached on the ``os.DirEntry`` object.
-Call :func:`os.path.isjunction` to fetch up-to-date information.

-      .. versionadded:: 3.12

    .. method:: stat(*, follow_symlinks=True)

       Return a :class:`stat_result` object for this entry.
 This method